Better parenting tips

 I have a son who is 12 years old.
 He has been "in trouble" ever since he started school.
 Teachers are always complaining about his behavior and schoolwork.
-I've had him tested for ADD, ADHD, depression, learning disorders and whatever else the teachers wanted.
+I've had him tested for ADD, ADHD, depression, learning disorders, and whatever else the teachers wanted.
 He's been on and off medications for years, depending on the doctor's current diagnosis.
-I feel his real problem is one of self esteem and depression - after years of people telling him there's something wrong with him I think he's come to accept that.
-I blame myself for a lot of his problem, because I was too trusting of and afraid to question the diagnoses of the doctors, and the teachers.
+I feel his real problem is one of self-esteem and depression - after years of people telling him there's something wrong with him I think he's come to accept that.
+I blame myself for a lot of his problems, because I was too trusting of and afraid to question the diagnoses of the doctors and the teachers.
 Furthermore, I have been constantly negative toward my son's behavior, and always focusing on the bad things he does, trying to be a disciplinarian.

-How do I move my focus to finding the positive things about my son and develop his self-esteem, instead of constantly yelling at him or telling him what he did wrong, while still maintaining my authority as a parent and responsibly disciplining him?
-Whenever I try to be positive, I feel insincere and like I'm just trying to find something good to say and it sounds hollow - because it usually is!
+How do I move my focus to finding the positive things about my son and develop his self-esteem, instead of constantly yelling at him or telling him what he did wrong?
+How do I do this while still maintaining my authority as a parent and responsibly to discipline him?
+Whenever I try to be positive, I feel insincere, like I'm just trying to find something good to say and it sounds hollow - because it usually is!
 I need to find a balance between controlling his negative behaviors and ruining his self-esteem.
-(It may be too late - I think his self esteem is shot - is it possible to repair this relationship?)
-Thanks
+I fear it may be too late - I think his self-esteem is shot.
+Is it possible to repair this relationship?

 One of the hardest things for parents to do is not take things personally.
 Parents are supposed to take care of their children and protect them, but it is important to realize that humans make mistakes and are incapable of being perfect.